-Before you Quit, Try
+Before You Quit, Try These Strategies!

-Questions to Ask Yourself Before you Quit
+Questions to Ask Yourself Before You Quit

 - Are you happy?
 Is whatever you want to quit making you happy, do you believe it is improving your life quality?